-Maria Fernanda Cereceda is a figurative painter born in Ecuador.
+Maria Fernanda Cereceda is a Surrealist painter and portrait artist born in Guayaquil- Ecuador.

-At an early age she had shown skills for drawing, painting and portraits, connected with nature and the countryside through her family inheritance, she learned to observe and translate it into her paintings with great realism and sensitivity.
+At early age she had shown skills for drawing, painting and portraits.
+Connected with nature and countryside through her family inheritance, she learned to observe and translate it into her paintings with great realism and sensitivity.

 To strengthen her knowledge of art, she studied art history, drawing, painting and art restoration in her native Ecuador, Italy and the United States with the help of renowned artists and teachers like Gabriela Gonzalez Dellosso, Nelson Shanks and Steven Assael in New York.

-Her art is the result of internal processes that somehow are interconnected with the collective unconscious and the unlimited, reflected through a figurative pictorial language, with touches of magical realism, vital and suggestive colors that lead us to glimpse universes linked with the tangible and the intangible.
-Nature, coffee fruit, and parallel realities, female archetipes and female empowering are sources for her inspiration.
+Her art is the result of internal processes that somehow are interconnected with the collective unconscious and the unlimited, reflected through a figurative pictorial language, with touches of surrealism and magical realism, vital and suggestive colors that lead us to glimpse universes linked with the tangible and the intangible.
+Nature, coffee fruit, parallel dimentions, female archetipes and female empowering are sources for her inspiration.

-2009 she visited coffee farms in Panama and Ecuador and that was how the inspiration came to create a new series of paintings exhibited in 2011 at Museo Nahim Isaias in Ecuador, the collection was titled “Return to the Origin”, as its main theme was the coffee and their connection with nature and mankind.
+2009: Visited coffee farms in Panama and Ecuador and that was how the inspiration came to create a new series of paintings succesfully exhibited at Museo Nahim Isaias in Ecuador ( 2001), the collection was titled “Return to the Origin”, as its main theme was the coffee and their connection with nature and mankind.

-Her works are in private collections in the United States, Canada, Belgium, Panama, Italy and Ecuador.
+Her art is currently in private collections in New York, Italy, Belgium, Panama and Ecuador.